pages-cms/pages-cms/README.md

 Cloudflare has very generous free tiers and can also host your actual website.
 It's a great alternative to GitHub Pages, Netlify or Vercel.

+## Community
+- [Nuxt Pages CMS](https://github.com/StevenJPx2/nuxt-pagescms) - A [Nuxt](https://nuxt.com) integration for Pages CMS.
+It allows for a type-safe, zero config setup for composables that call your content.

 ## License

 Everything in this repo is released under the [MIT License](LICENSE).